programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

     print("Done.")
 ```

 With four DDCs and four clusters we have 16 plots in total.
 While the C-TF/IDF plots are not in and of themselves conclusive with respect to the assignment of any _one_ thesis, they do help us to get to grips with the aggregate differences; for documents in each DDC2 class, we're looking at *how* the vocabularies in the documents that were 'misclustered' with documents from another DDC2 differ from the vocabulary of the set that were 'correctly' clustered (which we define here as the modal cluster).
-This allows us to see how their contents (as viewed through the lens of TF/IDF) differ from the main cluster into which documents with their DDC were clustered.
+This allows you to see how their contents (as viewed through the lens of TF/IDF) differ from the main cluster into which documents with their DDC were clustered.

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-5.png" alt="TF/IDF wordcloud showing the most distinctive terms for documents assigned to a cluster dominated by theses from a group other than the document's own expert-assigned 'History of the Ancient World' DDC." caption="Figure 5.
 'Misclassified' theses from the History of the Ancient World (to c.499) DDC" %}

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-6.png" alt="TF/IDF wordcloud showing the most distinctive terms for documents assigned to a cluster dominated by theses from a group other than the document's own expert-assigned 'History' DDC" caption="Figure 6.
 'Misclassified' theses from the History DDC" %}

 For instance, taking the two History DDCs we can see that documents clustered with Linguistics seem to have an educational component, while those clustered with Philosophy from History of the Ancient World reveal terms associated with Greek philosophy and those from more general History appear to have a strong seventeenth and eighteenth century element.
-From what we can see of the misclustered History and Ancient History theses it's reasonable to infer a subtle, but meaningful difference between concerns with history as one of objects and sites, and one more focussed in issues of power, work, politics and empire.
+From what we can see of the misclustered History and Ancient History theses it's reasonable to infer a subtle, but meaningful difference between concerns with history as one of objects and sites, and one more focussed on issues of power, work, politics and empire.

-Indeed, the assumptions about the theses being swapped between History DDCs are probably more robust since the number of misclassified records is substantial enough for the differences to be relatively more robust.
+Indeed, the assumptions about the theses being swapped between History DDCs are probably more robust, since the number of misclassified records is substantial enough for the differences to be relatively more robust.
 Conversely, the tiny number of Philosphy and Linguistics theses clustered with the History of the Ancient World indicate a strong separation between these topics and throw up apparently unrelated significant words such as 'bulgarian' and 'scandinavian' (Linguistics), and 'mozambique' or 'habitus' (Philosophy).

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-7.png" alt="TF/IDF wordcloud showing the most distinctive terms for documents assigned to a cluster dominated by theses from a group other than the document's own expert-assigned 'Linguistics' DDC" caption="Figure 7.
 'Misclassified' theses from the Linguistics DDC" %}

 {% include figure.html filename="or-en-clustering-visualizing-word-embeddings-8.png" alt="TF/IDF wordcloud showing the most distinctive terms for documents assigned to a cluster dominated by theses from a group other than the document's own expert-assigned 'Philosophy' DDC" caption="Figure 8.
 'Misclassified' theses from the Philosophy DDC" %}

-It is easier to interpret — or should we say 'read into' — what we see with the more 'substantially' misclustered Philosophy and Linguistics theses; Linguistics clustered with Philosophy shows a stress on terms and concepts that we might (naively, perhaps) associate with philosophical concerns, while the reverse process shows concern with semantics, grammars, and utterances.
-Both DDCs also have a significant number grouped with the History cluster, with the keywords suggesting strong links to theological/religious topics.
+It is easier to interpret these visualizations with the more 'substantially' misclustered Philosophy and Linguistics theses.
+Linguistics clustered with Philosophy shows a stress on terms and concepts that we might (naively, perhaps) associate with philosophical concerns, while the reverse process shows concern with semantics, grammars, and utterances.
+Both DDCs also have a significant number grouped under the History cluster, with the keywords suggesting strong links to theological/religious topics.

 Clearly, to make a determination as to whether any *one* thesis was assigned to the 'wrong' DDC would require deeper engagement with the content itself.
 Looking past the institution, department and key words, what does this thesis seem to be *about*?
 One way of thinking about these results is that they *would* enable (theoretically, at least) just such a level of effort to be allocated; having developed a classification scheme for documents (PhDs or otherwise), the position of a new document relative to other, already classified documents, could be assessed such that only those falling near the margins of a class are checked by a human, while those near the core are classed automatically by a NLP application.

-As we drill further down into the DDCs classes (e.g. to the 3rd level) we would expect to encounter many more 'misclassified' theses — it's not just that NLP-based clustering might struggle with the subtleties further down the hierarchy, but that the classification scheme itself becomes unstable.
+As we drill further down into the DDCs classes (e.g. to the 3rd level), we would expect to encounter many more 'misclassified' theses — it's not just that NLP-based clustering might struggle with the subtleties further down the hierarchy, but that the classification scheme itself becomes unstable.
 We would reasonably expect *humans* to struggle to allocate a new thesis on, say, 'the history of U.S. trade policy towards formerly Spanish colonies in South America' to one of these categories:

 >  'History of North America', 'Canada', 'Mexico, Central America, West Indies, Bermuda', 'United States', 'Northeastern United States (New England and Middle Atlantic states)', 'Southeastern United States (South Atlantic states)', 'South central United States', 'North central United States', 'Western United States', 'Great Basin and Pacific Slope region of United States', 'History of South America', 'Brazil', 'Argentina', 'Chile', 'Bolivia', 'Peru', 'Colombia and Ecuador', 'Venezuela', 'Guiana', 'Paraguay and Uruguay'

 ### 11 Clusters

-Finally, we can also give the computational process greater importance and simply use the DDC as support for labelling the resulting clusters.
-To select an 'optimal' number of clusters we use a [scree plot](/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) (the code for this is available in [GitHub](https://github.com/jreades/ph-tutorial-code/blob/main/Clustering_Word_Embeddings.ipynb)), though expert opinion is just as defensible in such cases.
+Finally, you can also give the computational process greater importance, instead using the DDC as support for labelling the resulting clusters.
+To select an 'optimal' number of clusters you can use a [scree plot](/en/lessons/clustering-with-scikit-learn-in-python#3-dimensionality-reduction-using-pca) (the code for this is available in [GitHub](https://github.com/jreades/ph-tutorial-code/blob/main/Clustering_Word_Embeddings.ipynb)), though expert opinion is just as defensible in such cases.
 The combination of the scree plot and [`kneed`](https://kneed.readthedocs.io/en/stable/) utility pointed to a clustering in the range of 10—15, so we opted for 11 clusters and assigned each cluster the name of its *dominant* DDC group.

 ```python
 num_clusters = 11